 The Delta Reserve offers an annual SkyMiles bonus when you meet the spending levels noted below:

-Remember you're also earning 2 SkyMiles per dollar spent on Delta purchases and 1 SkyMile per dollar on all other eligible purchases.
+As with Delta's other SkyMiles cards, you're also earning 2 SkyMiles per dollar spent on Delta purchases and 1 SkyMile per dollar on all other eligible purchases.
 When combined with the annual bonus miles, there's a lot of opportunity to rack up miles quickly.

 - If you spend $30,000 or more on eligible purchases in a calendar year, you will be awarded 15,000 bonus miles.